amelikov/tutorials/nuget/README.md

 three elements captured from `ipconfig /all` earlier.
 These elements are `Host Name`,\
 `Primary DNS Suffix`, and `IPv4 Address`.

+**IMPORTANT**: The System Path change ***is not visible*** to already open `cmd.exe` windows.\
+To make sure the next step would work correctly, you would need to close the command \
+line windows and open new instances.
+This will ensure OpenSSL executable and libraries\
+are available to the command line.

 ##### Generate self-signed certificate
 Replace *shost*, *sdomain*, and *sip* in the **set** commands below with values captured from \
 `ipconfig /all` command; use notepad to copy paste and edit the commands, then copy all,\